PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Manual content tracking
 ^^^^^^^^^^^^^^^^^^^^^^^

-If for some reason automatic content tracking does not suit you needs you may still trigger :ref:`trackContentImpression<jtc-api-trackContentImpression>` and :ref:`trackContentInteraction<jtc-api-trackContentInteraction>` JS tracker functions manually.
+If for some reason automatic content tracking does not suit you needs you may still trigger :ref:`trackContentImpression<jtc-api-trackContentImpression>` and :ref:`trackContentInteraction<jtc-api-trackContentInteraction>` JS Tracking Client functions manually.

 Example: